OCCUPATIONAL THERAPY ASSISTANT A.A.S.

 After successful completion of the OTA program, students will be able to:

-- Gather information regarding client’s performance of occupations.
+- Accurately gather information regarding the client’s performance of occupations.

-- Demonstrate entry-level competency in performing the skills required to carry out the occupational therapy process.
+- Demonstrate entry-level competency in performing the skills required to meet the objectives of an intervention plan.

 - Demonstrate mature, responsible workplace behaviors.